Apo-P/MountainHiking/Notes.md

 - Pass the game-engine into controls to have a way to interact with other systems?

+- Use poisson disk sampling for terrain placement and find a way to create places of high forested areas etc. Maybe find a way to combine the noise function of the terrain

+- Create rules for object placement i.e. gradient distance from other type of objects etc.

+- Maybe remove getting uniform location each time and store it in a map for common Uniforms?.
+Or even better maybe remove the Enum cause it only adds complexity and hasn't helped yet.
+Maybe if we want ot keep being able to send uniforms allowed then use one map.
+Maybe skip complexity all together, and have each different shader inherit from main shader class and store its own uniform locations as class variables, then find a way to allow access from outside shader class.

 ## Suggestions for future versions

 - find workaround for mouse input problem on wsl (I mentioned this on :https://github.com/microsoft/wslg/issues/376)